fidwell/OpenRct2-TrafficManager/README.md

 ### Troubleshooting

-**The ride I want to edit isn't in the dropdown!** It's been filtered out because it only has one train.
-This was intended to make "traffic" rides easier to find, but if that's an issue, it can be adjusted.

 **There are a bunch of vehicles missing from the plugin!** The plugin can only use vehicle types that are included in your map.
 Use the object selection tool to add the vehicles you'd like.

 ## Roadmap